Doctor of Philosophy

 Form 2: The student prepares a written report on a topic or problem assigned by the examining committee.
 The topic or problem must meet the objectives of this examination and its content cannot be directly related to the student’s thesis research.
 The student has approximately one month to develop a thorough understanding of the assigned topic and prepare a written report.
 The report is reviewed by the committee members and committee chair.

 Form 3: The student prepares and defends a written proposal of future research likely to be carried out during his or her Ph.D. project.
 This research prospectus must be presented to the examining committee two weeks prior to the candidacy exam and should include preliminary studies supporting the feasibility of the proposed research.
 The exam will test the candidate’s understanding of concepts directly related to his or her immediate area of research, knowledge of prior related research that has been conducted by others, his or her ability to design and interpret experiments in this area, and capacity to think and write independently and to present work plans orally in a clear and rational manner.
 The report is reviewed by the committee members and committee chair.
-This option is available only to doctoral students in the Department of Chemistry.
+Form 3 is available only to doctoral students in the Department of Chemistry and Environmental Resources Engineering.

 Oral Examination: Following the written examination under Form 1, completion of the report under Form 2, or completion of proposal under Form 3, the committee meets with the student for an oral examination usually lasting two hours.
 However, the duration can be longer if required.
 The questions may address the report or other areas appropriate to the objectives of the examination, including subject matter in allied fields.
 At the conclusion of the examination period, the student examinee and observers are excused from the room and the examination committee determines whether the student has passed the examination.
 Unanimous agreement is required to pass the student.
 If less than unanimous agreement is reached, the student is considered to have failed the first doctoral candidacy examination.
 The student can request a second examination which must take place no more than one year from the date of the first examination.
 A student is considered to have passed the second examination if there is not more than one negative vote.
 A student who has failed the second examination is terminated from the graduate program.